-What to Know Before Closing Your Credit Card
+What to Know Before Closing a Credit Card

-If you’re thinking about closing one or more credit cards, there are some things to consider before making the call.
+If you’re thinking about closing a credit card, there are some things to consider before making the call.
 The desire to close a card once it’s paid off is understandable, but doing so actually has the potential to harm your credit score, rather than help it.

-Closing a credit account can reduce your credit utilization (the ratio of your credit card debt to available credit) and length of credit history – two factors that help credit bureaus determine your score.
+Closing a credit card can reduce your credit utilization and length of credit history.
+These two factors help credit bureaus determine your score.

 Review these guidelines to determine whether closing a credit card is the right move for you: